Grunticus03/phpGRC/docs/phase-5/DASHBOARDS-AND-REPORTS.md

 ## Acceptance criteria (for each KPI)
 - Correctness: values match SQL spot-checks on seed data.
 - Security: 401/403 paths verified; no data leakage to non-admin roles.
-- Performance: each KPI call ≤ 200ms on 10k-row `audit_events` test data.
+- Performance: each KPI call ≤ 200 ms on 10k-row `audit_events` test data.
 - Tests: feature tests for role/policy gates; unit tests for calculations.